Watch ASCII Star Wars in Windows XP, Vista, 7, 8, 10 & 11

 2. Now type "telnet towel.blinkenlights.nl" without the quotes and press Enter.
 Users of Mac OS X and Linux can directly execute this code in the terminal window.

-On Windows 11, Windows 10, Windows 8, Windows 8.1, Windows 7 and Windows Vista
+On Windows 10, Windows 8, Windows 8.1, Windows 7 and Windows Vista

-2. Type Telnet and press Enter.
+2. Type telnet and press Enter.

 4. Now type "towel.blinkenlights.nl" without the quotes and press Enter to load the movie on your screen.